-Exercise is beneficial for many differing conditions and and you can add peripheral neuropathy to the list.
+Exercise is beneficial for many differing conditions and you can add diabetic neuropathy to the list.

-Unfortunately, the pains associated with neuropathy is the very thing that keeps people from exercising in the first place.
-So the trick is to find an exercise that doesn’t aggravate the condition in the short run so that you can keep exercising long enough to see the benefit.
+Unfortunately, the pains associated with neuropathy are the very reason that keep sufferers from exercising in the first place.
+So the trick is to find an exercise that doesn’t aggravate the condition in the short run so you can keep exercising long enough to see the benefit.
 Here are a few tips that you might find helpful.

 With Neuropathy, Start Slow

-As always, get your heart, eyes, and feet checked out by your doctor before starting a new form of exercise and ask his/her opinion as to which kinds of exercise would be right for you.
+As always, get your heart, eyes, and feet checked out by your doctor before starting any new exercise and ask their opinion as to which kinds of exercise would be right for you.

-Don’t feel you have to jump right in.
+Don’t feel you have to jump right in and exercise an hour a day.
 Slowly integrating exercise into your life is a much better way to ensure you’ll continue it.
 Doing too much too soon is a recipe fro disaster.
 Start with just five minutes of extra movement a day, even something as simple as moving your ankles up and down.
-As you feel morre comfortable, add a little more time each day.
+As you feel more comfortable, add a little more time each day.
 The American Diabetes Association recommends building up to 30 minutes a day, five days a week.

 Because walking can be jarring on the feet, potentially increasing your pains, swimming or water aerobics may be a better choice.
 These non-impact exercises can be very helpful.
-Water provides both support and resistance so you’ll get less presure on your feet, yet still use your muscles, creating an increased blood flow into the affected areas.
+Water provides both support and resistance so you’ll get less pressure on your feet, yet still use your muscles, creating an increased blood flow into the affected areas.
+You could also consider using stationary bike, an elliptical trainer, both of which give great workouts with far less pounding on the feet.
 Yoga and tai chi may also be helpful as their movements can help with both balance and relaxation.

 Making Fitness Fun

-Another way to stay motivated is to “play-out” with a friend or buddy.
-It could be a neighbor, spouse, or even a pet, ideally someone with a similar fitness level.
+Another way to stay motivated is to set up “play-dates” with a friend, a neighbor, spouse, or even a pet, ideally someone with a similar fitness level.
 Can’t find anyone?
 Check out group classes at the local recreation center or gym.

 Don’t feel locked into any particular routine — one of the most common reasons people give up on exercises is because it gets boring.
 Mix it up by learning a new sport or activity such as golf, bowling, or dancing.
 Go to the library and look for a new exercise DVD or video.